When Fear Goes Viral: A Cultural And Legal History Of The Fear Of Infectious Disease And Unconscious Bias (Webinar)

 - Virtual Participation

-- Anne L. LaBarbera, Esq. - Thomas LaBarbera Counselors At Law PC
+- Program Chair: Anne L. LaBarbera, Esq., Thomas LaBarbera Counselors At Law PC

-- Mercedes Colwin, Esq. - Gordon & Rees, LLP
+- Speaker: Mercedes Colwin, Esq., Gordon & Rees, LLP

-- AC Dumlao - Transgender Legal Defense & Education Fund, Inc.
+- Speaker: AC Dumlao, Transgender Legal Defense & Education Fund, Inc.

 - Young Lawyers Section